 The following description of PRC laws and regulations is based upon the opinions of Haiwen & Partners, or Haiwen, our PRC legal counsel.
 The laws and regulations affecting China's Internet industry and other aspects of our business are at an early stage of development and are evolving.
 There are substantial uncertainties regarding the interpretation and enforcement of PRC laws and regulations.
 We cannot assure you that the PRC regulatory authorities would find that our corporate structure and business operations strictly comply with PRC laws and regulations.
-If we are found to be in violation of PRC laws and regulational or different licenses or permits, and/or change, suspend or discontinue our business operations until we are found to comply with applicable laws.
+If we are found to be in violation of PRC laws and regulations by the PRC government, we may be required to pay fines, obtain additional or different licenses or permits, and/or change, suspend or discontinue our business operations until we are found to comply with applicable laws.
 For a description of legal risks relating to our ownership structure and business, see "Risk Factors."